mendix/widgets-resources/packages-web/color-picker/README.md

 # Color-picker
-Change a color using a color selector
+Change a color using a color picker

+## Features
+ * Render using different modes i.e. Button, Input box, or Inline
+ * Execute a microflow, a nanoflow or show a page after a color change
+ * Add a label and label width (weight)
+ * Color format of hex, rgb or rgba

 ## Supported color pickers
+Based on the color picker library [http://casesandberg.github.io/react-color/](http://casesandberg.github.io/react-color/)
 * Sketch
 * Chrome
 * Block